 evolution, meet orgasm

-A film programme with the artists: A K Dolven, Richard Alexandersson, and Massimiliano Mollona & Anne Marthe Dyvi
+A K Dolven, Richard Alexandersson, and Massimiliano Mollona & Anne Marthe Dyvi.

 The film program evolution, meet orgasm features works by artists and filmmakers A K Dolven, Richard Alexandersson, and Massimiliano Mollona & Anne Marthe Dyvi.
 Lending its title from a work by word-based artist Nora Turato—a collection of online catch-phrases—the evening filtered conversations between UKS Director Rhea Dall with Charles Aubin, reflecting on themes at stake in Rugged, weathered, above the sea.